backstage/backstage/.changeset/nice-ghosts-build.md

 '@backstage/plugin-kubernetes-backend': patch
 ---

-A new Package is introduced to house the backend plugin's extension points for Kubernetes plugin, at the moment only the KubernetesObjectsProviderExtensionPoint is present.
-The Kubernetes-backed package was modified to use this new extension point
+A new plugin has been introduced to house the extension points for Kubernetes backend plugin; at the moment only the `KubernetesObjectsProviderExtensionPoint` is present.
+The `kubernetes-backend` plugin was modified to use this new extension point.